Encharted Cook

 Here's what you need to make Strawberry Fool:

 • Fresh Strawberries - Use the freshest, ripest strawberries for this dessert.
+The sweeter and riper the berries, the better your fool will taste.
+If strawberries are slightly tart, add a touch more sugar after macerating.

 • Sugar - White granulated sugar works quickly to macerate and sweeten the strawberries.

-• Vanilla Extract - I like just a bit of vanilla in the whipped cream but this is not essential and totally optional.
+• Vanilla Extract - I like just a bit of vanilla in the whipped cream, but this is not essential and totally optional.

 Optional Garnishes: